leotoulet/BISTRO_scripts/optimization/per_mile/README.md

 1. Start the docker and mongodb services by typing `sudo service mongod start` and `sudo service docker start`.

-2. Launch the optimization master with `sudo python3 bayesian_optimization_per_mile`
+2. Launch the optimization master with `sudo python3 bayesian_optimization_per_mile.py`

 3. For each worker, follow these steps:
 	- Open a new terminal window